bladeacer/flexcyon/README.md

 ## Features
 #### What this theme has
 - vim mode status (when using builtin vim keybinds)
-- hide status bar on hover
+- Status bar options like Powerlevel10k inspired status bar styling
-- smiley toggle icons and other options for settings
+- Smiley toggle icons and other options for settings
-- ascii art in new empty tabs
+- ASCII art in new empty tabs
 - subtle opacity effects for UI elements
 - a dark mode colour scheme
 - ASCII checkboxes